onflow/ccf/ccf_specs.md

 ### Why CBOR

-It's good practice to leverage a standard data format (like CBOR) to define more specific data formats and protocols.
+CBOR is a data format that is more extensible and compact than JSON.
+CBOR supports deterministic encoding that is the same for CBOR codecs implemented in different programming languages.
+CBOR allows separate detection of malformed data and invalid data.

-Although using a 100% custom data format instead of leveraging an existing data format can sometimes produce smaller encoded data size, the benefits of using CBOR outweigh this tradeoff.
+Although using a 100% custom data format can sometimes produce smaller encodings than CBOR, that alone doesn't outweigh the combination of other qualities and considerations such as security, maintainability, risks, etc.

-Cadence is [already using CBOR](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) to encode internal values.
-Using CBOR to also encode external values is a good fit for multiple reasons.

 Concise Binary Object Representation (CBOR) is a data format defined in IETF [RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html):